mdnu/formal-methods/README.md

 	Recall that we called T "top" and ⊥ "bottom".
 If we remember our truth tables, we'd see that ∧ gives the minimum of two operands, and ∨ gives the maximum.
 	See: T∧⊥, ⊥∧T and ⊥∧⊥ will always evaluate to ⊥, while ⊥∨⊥ is the only case for this operator which evaluates to ⊥ (in all other cases, we evaluate to T).
-So our convention becomes obvious.
+	So our convention's use becomes obvious.

 	Likewise, we may also show that ⇒ forms a partial ordering on our operands:
 	Indeed, if a,b,c are any operands, we have that a⇒a, (reflexivity),